Comprehensive Evaluation of OCT-based Automated Segmentation of Retinal Layer, Fluid and Hyper-Reflective Foci: Impact

 We further investigated the association between retinal layer-sector thickness and visual acuity (VA), with results summarized in Figure \ref{fig:VA}.
 This analysis was conducted separately for NPDR and PDR groups, using the same GLM regression framework applied in Figure \ref{fig:VA}, adjusting for age, gender, and diabetes duration.
 Quantitative results are shown in Supplementary Tables \ref{tab:VA_NPDR} and \ref{tab:VA_PDR}

 In the NPDR group shown in Figure \ref{fig:VA_NPDR}, ground-truth segmentation revealed that the thickening of several layers was significantly associated with worse visual acuity (higher logMAR values).
-These included the RNFL (SI), OPL (SO), ONL+IS (SO), and RPE (IO).
-VM-UNet successfully identified the significant association between OPL thickening in the SO sector and vision loss.
-Additionally, it reported significant associations in the SO sector of the RNFL and INL, as well as fluid accumulation in the SO sector, all correlating with reduced vision.
-In contrast, SwinUNETR did not detect any statistically significant associations between retinal layer thickness or pathological volumes (fluid, HRF) and visual impairment.
-However, after applying FDR correction, none of the associations remained statistically significant.
+These included the RNFL (SI, NI, II, TI, SO, NO, TO), INL (SO, NO, IO), OPL (SO, IO), ONL+IS (SO), and EZ (NI, SO, NO, IO, TO).
+Layer thinning is significantly related to worse vision in ONL+IS (TI) and RPE (C, NI).
+Visual impairment was significantly correlated to fluid (C, NI, II, SSO, NO, IO) and HRF (C, SI, NI, II, TI, NO, IO) accumulation.
+All correlations remained significant after FDR correction.
+Both models predicted similar significant associations in most layer sectors, despite some false positives in OS for SwinUNETR and in RPE for VM-UNet.

-In the PDR group shown in Figure \ref{fig:VA_PDR}, the thickening of several layer sectors was significantly correlated with poorer vision, including the EZ layer (NO) and OS layer (SO, OP and TO).
-The thinning of the INL (II) was also significantly correlated to worse vision.
-Both SwinUNETR and VM-UNet correctly identified the significant association between OS thickening and vision loss in the SO and IO sectors and also highlighted a similar association in the NO sector.
-Furthermore, both models predicted RPE thinning in the II sector, while VM-UNet additionally captured RNFL thinning in the TO sector.
+In the PDR group shown in Figure \ref{fig:VA_PDR}, the thickening of RNFL (TO) was significantly correlated with poorer vision.
+The thinning of the GCL+IPL (SI) and ONL+IS (TI) was also significantly correlated with worse vision.
+Fluid accumulation in multiple sectors (C, SI, NI, II, TI) was significantly correlated with vision loss, but no significant signs were shown for HRF.
+Both SwinUNETR and VM-UNet correctly identified most significant associations in RNFL, GCL+IPL and fluid regions.
 However, none of these associations remained statistically significant following FDR correction.